-Gorleston Baptist starting looking southwards a few years later but made the first move with plans for an experimental service at the Cliff Park Middle School on Easter Sunday 1997.
-By this time the Rev. Paddy McGlinchey was the St. Andrew's assistant minister living on Cliff Park.
-When in January of that year he heard about the proposed service he approached the then Baptist Minister, Richard Hughes, and from an initial chat over a coffee, the idea of the two denominations coming together to jointly plant a church was born.
+Gorleston Baptist starting looking southwards a few years later with an experimental service at the Cliff Park Middle School on Easter Sunday 1997.
+By this time the Rev. Paddy McGlinchey ( St. Andrew's assistant minister) was living on Cliff Park.
+When in January of that year he heard about the proposed service he approached the Baptist Minister, Richard Hughes, and the idea of the two churches planting a church together was born.

 Members from both churches formed a "core group" who met, prayed and planned together.
-The project had the blessing of both churches and - in a blaze of publicity and just in time for Christmas - Cliff Park Community Church began life on December 9th 1999.
-Described as "a new church for a new millennium" it even broadcast live on Sunday January 2nd 2000 on BBC Radio Norfolk.
-To use that rather hackneyed phrase this was a church which very much “hit the ground running”.
+The project had the blessing of both churches and Cliff Park Community Church began life on December 9th 1999.
+Described as "a new church for a new millennium" it broadcast live on Sunday January 2nd 2000 on BBC Radio Norfolk.
+A church which very much “hit the ground running”.

-From the outset a combination of Bible-based modern worship, led by a large band, has drawn a large congregation from a wide area.
-From day one children’s and youth work have played a vital role with a crèche (now known as the A Team) and Kidz Church followed by Q3 for those of high school age.
+From the outset a combination of Bible-based modern worship and teaching has drawn a large congregation from a wide area.
+From day one children’s and youth work have played a vital role from groups for the youngest (known as A Team) and primary (Kidz Church) followed by Q3 for those of high school age.

-After three years Paddy McGlinchey moved to Belfast; his successor was the Rev Mike Simm.
+After three years Paddy McGlinchey moved on; his successor was the Rev Mike Simm.